Known issues with DisplayLink ubuntu support

-- DisplayLink supports up to two full HD monitors.
-It is possible to connect and use more but this is not tested or supported by DisplayLink.
+- DisplayLink supports up to four monitors.
+It may be possible to connect and use more but this is not tested or supported by DisplayLink.

 - Closed source AMD/NVIDIA drivers are incompatible with DisplayLink driver.
 Please use open-source AMD/NVIDIA drivers instead.